tonyespy/edgex-core-snap/README.md

  * the snap is large (~630M), however it only includes a single JRE, shared by all services.
 No attempt has been made to optimize the size.

- * none of the services are actually defined as such in snapcraft.yaml, instead a shell-script app called start-edgex.sh is used to start all of the micro services.
-This script is loosely based on the script run-it.sh from the EdgeX developer-scripts project.
+ * none of the services are actually defined as such in snapcraft.yaml, instead shell-scripts are used to start and stop the EdgeX microservices.

- * there currently isn't an app provided to stop the micro services, you'll need to bring everything down manually before installing a new version.
-Be careful to ensure that you aren't already running instances of java, mongod, or consul.

  * the snap requires some file re-orgnization to ensure that the correct copyright/license files are copied into place.